andrew-lozoya/decoupled-newrelic-java-k8-deployment/README.md

 2) Deploy a Kubernetes secret with your New Relic license key: `kubectl create secret generic newrelic-secret --from-literal=new_relic_license_key='[[NEW RELIC LICENSE KEY]]'`

-3) The example code already assumes you've have a defined a New Relic directory with the java agent unpacked.
-We will use this location as the mount point to decouple the `newrelic.jar` from the docker build process.
+3) The example code already assumes you have a defined a New Relic directory with the java agent unpacked.
+We will use this location later as the mount point to decouple the `newrelic.jar` from the docker build process.
 If you need to download the agent please see:

 * Start a command-line session.
 * Change to your mount directory where you can download the zip file.